Voice for Liberty

 - Organize broadcasts to educate the public in the United States;

-Considering the importance of Simay-e Azadi in keeping the Iranian people informed of events outside Iran and, at the same time, in providing otherwise unavailable news and reports about developments inside Iran to the outside world, one of the major programs of the U.S. Foundation for Liberty and Human Rights is called “Voice of Liberty.”
-By making Simay-e Azadi one of its major campaigns, USF Liberty seeks to help this independent satellite channel sustain itself, improve the quality and the diversity of its programing and expand its reach to every citizen in Iran.
+Considering the importance of Simay-e Azadi in keeping the Iranian people informed of events outside Iran and, at the same time, in providing otherwise unavailable news and reports about developments inside Iran to the outside world, one of the major programs of the U.S. Foundation for Liberty is called “Voice of Liberty.”
+By making Simay-e Azadi one of its major campaigns, USFL seeks to help this independent satellite channel sustain itself, improve the quality and the diversity of its programing and expand its reach to every citizen in Iran.

-Even with this risk there is an estimated viewership within Iran of 10 million.
-Indeed, Iranian authorities have expressed grave concern at the impact of Iranntv on Iranian families, especially among the youth.
-Ali Darabi, the Deputy Director of Iran’s Radio and Television Broadcasting, IRIB, told the semi-official ISNA News Agency on November 14, 2009, “Today, in view of the fact that 40 percent of people have access to various types of satellite networks, it can be said that a majority of our people have the same level of access as the elites do.”
+Iranian authorities have expressed grave concern at the impact of Iranntv on Iranian families, especially among the youth.
+Ali Darabi, the Deputy Director of Iran’s Radio and Television Broadcasting, IRIB, told the semi-official ISNA News Agency on November 14, 2009, “Today, because 40 percent of people have access to various types of satellite networks, it can be said that a majority of our people have the same level of access as the elites do.”
 He added, “The enemy is no longer investing in the military arena.
 It has redirected major investment into media warfare through satellite networks… Some of these media outlets that have penetrated a majority of Iranian households include Simay-e Azadi [Iranntv]…”